-While a terminal prognosis is never easy to accept, what happens next is for every individual and their family or caregivers to decide.
-In fact, when an individual is eligible and the election for hospice is made, most people find the choice and resulting care is empowering and provides hope - a different kind of hope.
-The comfort of knowing an empathetic medical team is there with specialized training and expertise to help any time of the day or night can mean more meaningful time with loved ones.
+While a terminal prognosis is never easy to accept, what happens next is an individual decision for the patient and their family or caregivers.
+In fact, when an individual is eligible and the election of hospice is made, most people find the choice and resulting care to be empowering and to provide hope-a different kind of hope.
+The comfort of knowing that an empathetic medical team is there with specialized training and expertise, to help any time of the day or night, can mean more meaningful time with loved ones.

-Hospice is not a place; in fact, hospice care is most commonly provided in private homes.
+5 Hospice is not a place; in fact, hospice care is most commonly provided in private homes.

-It is a common misconception that the word "hospice" refers to a facility, but the vast majority of individuals receiving hospice care are in the comfort of where they live - in their own homes, a nursing facility, or independent/assisted living residence.
-Dedicated hospice facilities - sometimes called "residential hospices" - are appropriate for when an individual's symptoms cannot be effectively managed in their current location, when respite care is needed to provide relief for caregivers, or when they wish or need an alternate location of care beyond their home.
-Residential hospices can provide a peaceful, homelike environment with around-the-clock care by a compassionate hospice team, 24/7 visiting hours, and flexibility such as being able to bring family pets for a visit.
+It is a common misconception that the word "hospice" refers to a facility, but the vast majority of individuals receive hospice care in the comfort of where they live-in their own homes, a nursing facility, or independent/ assisted living residence.
+Dedicated hospice facilities-sometimes called "residential hospices"-are appropriate when an individual's symptoms cannot be effectively managed in their current location, when respite care is needed to provide relief for caregivers, or when a patient desires or needs an alternate location of care beyond their home.
+Residential hospices can provide a peaceful, homelike environment with around-the-clock care by a compassionate hospice team, 24/7 visiting hours, and flexibility, such as being able to bring family pets for a visit.

-It is covered by Medicare and most private insurance plans.
+6 It is covered by Medicare and most private insurance plans.

 In fact, the Medicare Hospice Benefit includes "addressing physical, intellectual, emotional, social, and spiritual needs to facilitate autonomy, access to information, and choice."
-Put more simply, hospice care coverage consists of comprehensive pain and symptom management (palliative care) for individuals as well as emotional and spiritual support for individuals and family members.
-This coverage includes medication, medical supplies and medical equipment.
-Some nonprofit hospices also provide charity care for those who are otherwise unable to pay.
+Put more simply, hospice care coverage consists of comprehensive pain and symptom management (palliative care) for individuals, as well as emotional and spiritual support for individuals and family members.
+This coverage includes medication, medical supplies, and medical equipment.
+Some nonprofit hospices also provide financial assistance for those who are otherwise unable to pay.

 It offers spiritual care.

-Every person in hospice care can choose to be cared for by a chaplain - a multifaith spiritual counselor - who provides spiritual support at this critical time of life.
-A hospice chaplain's role is not to "convert" anyone to a particular religion; instead, hospice chaplains are highly trained to help people find comfort in their own faith and cultural traditions by facilitating rituals and sacraments, reading spiritual texts together, praying - or just talking.
-They do not take the place of the patient/ family's existing faith leader, but they complement the existing support system with experience and insight into spiritual care at the end of life.
+Every person in hospice care can choose to be cared for by a chaplain-a trained, multifaith spiritual counselor-who provides spiritual support at this critical time of life.
+A hospice chaplain's role is not to "convert" anyone to a particular religion; instead, hospice chaplains are specially trained to help people find comfort in their own faith and cultural traditions by facilitating rituals and sacraments, reading spiritual texts together, praying, or just talking.
+They do not take the place of the patient/family's existing faith leader, but they complement that support system with experience and insight into spiritual care at the end of life.

-Representational Support, for individuals and their loved ones.
+B It offers emotional support for individuals and their loved ones.

 A life-limiting illness affects everyone; emotional and spiritual support is part of the care offered, and this same support is also offered to family members and loved ones.
-Licensed social workers are experienced in sensitive counseling, facilitating discussions and providing support for coping with terminal illnesses to make life as easy as possible.
+Licensed social workers are experienced in sensitive counseling, facilitating discussions, and providing support for coping with terminal illnesses.
 Additionally, they provide connections to community resources and assist with planning in the event of a critical need for assistance.
-Volunteers can provide companionship including simple listening (with complete confidentiality), reading or just being physically present.
+Volunteers can provide companionship including simple listening (with complete confidentiality), reading, or just being physically present.